 I was disappointed that the report uses a straw man tactic; that is, putting forward and refuting an argument that your interlocutor has not put forward, nor indeed believes.
 The report states, “a growing chorus of influential actors are advocating for increased privatization [sic] of education, and specifically the expansion of so-called “low-cost” or “low-fee” private schools (LFPS), as a sure solution to the education crisis.
 Central to this argument is that public education has been tried and has failed…” However, this is not true.

-The IDP Rising Schools Program supports low-fee private schools in Ghana that serve communities with either the absence of or inadequate public schools, by providing loan capital and training to enable operators to expand infrastructure, train teachers, and improve the quality of education.
+The Rising Schools Program supports low-fee private schools in Ghana that serve communities with either an absence of, or inadequate public schools, by providing loan capital and training to enable operators to expand infrastructure, train teachers, and improve the quality of education.
 However, we certainly do not believe that the private sector is a “sure solution” to the education crisis, nor do we believe that public education “has been tried and has failed.”
-We firmly believe that the bulk of basic education services should and will be provided by the state and that this is where the vast majority of investments, ideas, and energy is, and should be focused.
-The IDP Rising Schools Program works with low-fee private schools because (i) almost no one else does - relative to the public sector, (ii) they are providing education services where the public sector cannot reach, (iii) they are innovating to find solutions, and (iv) the Government of Ghana and Ghanaian parents have encouraged us to do so.
+We firmly believe that the bulk of basic education services should and will be provided by the state, and that this is where the vast majority of investments, ideas, and energy is, and should be focused.
+The IDP Rising Schools Program works with low-fee private schools because (i) almost no one else does – relative to the public sector, (ii) they are providing education services where the public sector cannot reach, (iii) they are innovating to find solutions, and (iv) the Government of Ghana and Ghanaian parents have encouraged us to do so.

 Then there is the report’s treatment of the evidence.
 In fact, the evidence on the effectiveness of low-fee private schools is pretty good – certainly mixed – but on balance.
 In attempting to answer the question “Can private schools improve education for children in developing countries?,” the 2014 Rigorous Literature Review, funded by the UK Department for International Development (DFID), found positive evidence for eight testable hypotheses.
 These hypotheses included better learning, better teaching, lower costs, informed choice, users participating in decisions, responsiveness to user demands, subsidies improving quality, and complementing state provision.
 It also found negative evidence for equal accessibility for girls, financial sustainability, affordability, and state capacity to regulate.
 These are very serious problems, all of which are addressed through the IDP Rising Schools Program, and should not be dismissed or trivialized.